muratk3n/thirdwave/en/tweets/2018/week48.md

 # Week 48

+Ah, the LPG pungent smell is added, by cylinder-filler companies so gas leaks become easier to detect.
+Otherwise LPG is odorless.

+---

 Q: If ammonia or regular temparature liquid H2 was not deployed, how easy is it for cars to use H2 tanks (for pressurized containment)?